akash7273/Typescript-Todo/README.md

-TypeScript Todo App with React.ts and Tailwind CSS
+TypeScript Todo App with React.ts and Tailwind CSS.